Zhen Lian

 Abstract: We develop a theoretical model of optimal growth in two-sided markets.
 The model posits that market output (number of transactions) is a function of the stock of supply and demand.
 This market output is modeled using a homogeneous production function, which can have increasing or decreasing returns to scale.
 The supply and demand stock levels follow a growth model in which the rate of growth at each point in time is a function of both the surplus each side of the market receives and the attrition of supply and demand (supply and demand lifetimes).
 The surplus can be apportioned between the two sides of the market by changing the price paid to sellers and the price charged to buyers, which we assume the platform controls.
 Through these price levers, the platform can pay subsidies to one or both sides of the market.
 We investigate the behavior of optimal market growth, including the point at which the market becomes self-sustaining and the long-run optimal size of the market.
 We characterize the optimal balance between supply and demand as the market size grows and determine optimal subsidy policies that maximize discounted total profit.
 For the case of both increasing and decreasing returns without price constraints, we show the optimal policy is to grow using an impulse of subsidy spending (a subsidy shock) to move the market immediately to its optimal long-run size.
 This result is consistent with the “race to growth” observed in many two-sided markets like ride-sharing.

-1. Capturing the Benefits of Autonomous Vehicles in Ride-Hailing: The Role of Dispatch Platforms and Market Structure.
+2. Capturing the Benefits of Autonomous Vehicles in Ride-Hailing: The Role of Dispatch Platforms and Market Structure.
 Joint work with Garrett van Ryzin.
-Accepted at Management Science.
+Management Science, Articles in Advance.

 Abstract: We develop an economic model of autonomous vehicle (AV) ride-hailing markets in which uncertain aggregate demand is served with a combination of a fixed fleet of AVs and an unlimited potential supply of human drivers (HVs).
 We analyze market outcomes under two dispatch platform structures (common platform vs. independent platforms) and two levels of supply competition (monopoly AV vs. competitive AV).
 A key result of our analysis is that the lower cost of AVs does not necessarily translate into lower prices; the price impact of AVs is ambiguous and depends critically on both the dispatch platform structure and the level of AV supply competition.
 In the extreme case, we show if AVs and HVs operate on independent dispatch platforms and there is a monopoly AV supplier, then prices are even higher than in a pure HV market.
 When AVs are introduced on a common dispatch platform, we show that whether the equilibrium price is reduced depends on the level of AV competition.
 If AVs are owned by a monopoly firm, then the equilibrium price is the same as in a pure HV market.
 In fact, the only market structure that leads to unambiguously lower prices in all demand scenarios is when AVs and HVs operate on a common dispatch platform and the AV supply is competitive.
 Our results illustrate the critical role dispatch platform and market structure play in realizing potential welfare gains from AVs.

 3. Algorithmic Precision and Human Decision: A Study of Interactive Optimization for School Schedules.
 Joint work with Arthur Delarue and Sébastien Martin.
-Minor revision at Management Science, Special Issue on Human-Algorithm Connection.
+Accepted by Management Science, Special Issue on Human-Algorithm Connection.

 • Semi-finalist for Daniel H. Wagner Prize for Excellence in the Practice of Advanced Analytics and Operations Research